5 Things to Know About Nude & Lingerie Modeling Online (Interview with Dekilah)

 [Image: Dekilah with red garter, stockings, and black thong]

-Modeling has changed drastically in the time of COVID-19.
+Modeling changed drastically in the time of COVID-19.

 There's no circumventing, however, that it's a form of work with pros and cons.
 It's like how anyone can start a sex blog, but most bloggers stop posting within a year.
 Doing it for fun is okay, but gaining enough traffic to make money takes time.